leonkay/connect-n-vite-vanilla-ts/README.md

 This resulted in a relatively light weight "presentation" model entirely encapsulated in [index.html](index.html).

+It should be noted that I was only tangentially aware of AlpineJS through learning about HTMX.
+Getting started and familiar with AlpineJS's API was extremely simple.

 ### Testing
 Instead of `jest`, the general recommendation when using `vite` to create applications is to use `vitest`, as done here.
 Tests can be run with `npm run test`.